hrkz/subgridtransportNN/README.md

 # Subgrid Transport Neural Network

-This repository contains code for the paper [Embedding physical knowledge into neural networks for sub-grid scale modeling in filtered turbulence](arxiv:?)
-(2020).
+This repository contains code for the paper [Physical invariance in neural networks for subgrid-scale scalar flux modeling](https://arxiv.org/abs/2010.04663) (2020).

 <img src="data/fig/subgrid_turbulence.png?raw=true" width="500">

 ## Dataset

-The dataset is available [link] and should be extracted in ``data/`` by default.
+The dataset is available [here](https://zenodo.org/record/4067946) and should be extracted in ``data/`` by default.
 It contains DNS data filtered at different resolutions, even if this paper only deal with a filter size equal to 8.

 ## Usage